WHERE CAN I SELL COLLECTIBLE BASEBALL CARDS

 Showcasing yourpremium cards through an online or print catalog auction house like Robert Edward, Heritage, or PWCC can yield top dollar if you have rare, valuable cards to sell.
 These auctioneers specialize in six and seven figure sports collectibles and provide high quality imaging, grading certification, and global marketing to an elite clientele of serious collectors and investors.
 Of course, their fees tend to be higher as well, usually 10-20% of the final hammer price plus any applicable premiums from insurance or other services.
 You also have to factor in any travel costs to deliver valuable cards to the auction location.
 But for one of a kind vintage Trouts, Mantles or iconic rookie cards, the auction venue offers the best change to maximize value.

-Read also: MUSEUM COLLECTION BASEBALL CARDS
+Read also: MOST EXPENSIVE OLD BASEBALL CARDS

 Want to go the traditional brick and mortar route?
 Consignment with a major national auction firm like Grey Flannel Auctions allows them to promote your cards at large in-person sports card and collectibles shows, where serious buyers and dealers congregate.
 Major national and regional events like the National Sports Collectors Convention, Cardboard Addiction Expo, or Seattle Sports Card Show draw crowds in the thousands.
 While you’ll pay higher commissions of 35-40% and may wait months for shows to occur, the live auction environment can ignite bidding wars for special inventory.
 Meet face to face with collectors too.